mdeff/ntds_2016/README.md

 This repository contains the exercises for the EPFL master course [EE-558 A Network Tour of Data Science][epfl] ([moodle]), taught in autumn 2016.
 Look at the [2017] and [2018] editions for a course more focused on graphs and networks (instead of deep learning).

+## Exercises

 There is two types of exercises.

 [epfl]: http://edu.epfl.ch/coursebook/en/a-network-tour-of-data-science-EE-558
 [moodle]: http://moodle.epfl.ch/course/view.php?id=15299